rmind/ringbuf/README.md

 [![Build Status](https://travis-ci.org/rmind/ringbuf.svg?branch=master)](https://travis-ci.org/rmind/ringbuf)

-Lock-free multi-producer single-consumer ring buffer with passive tail update and contiguous range operations.
-This implementation is written in C11 and distributed under the 2-clause BSD license.
+Lock-free multi-producer single-consumer (MPSC) ring buffer which supports contiguous range operations and which can be conveniently used for message passing.
+The implementation is written in C11 and distributed under the 2-clause BSD license.

 ## API